jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 ## 1. Overview ##

 I have been asked many times to describe my process for continuous improvement.
 Most people expect me to talk about some process or way I view the team's processes.
 However, the approach I have is much more holistic and succinct.
 Everything, from writing code to deciding what to work on next to parenting, all have the same philosophy.
 The philosophy focuses on pain, and permanently removing it.
-I have call this Philosophy "Pain Driven Development".
+I have called this Philosophy "Pain Driven Development".

 ## 2. What is Pain Driven Development ##

 First and foremost, I do not advocate for the creation of more pain in a development process.
 There is almost always way more than anyone can handle.
 There is usually so much pain in everything we do that we often become accustomed to that pain, and even stop noticing that it hurts.

 Pain Driven Development is a philosophy of radically removing pain.
-In general Pain Driven Development can be described in 3 steps that sound easy; but are not.
+In general Pain Driven Development can be described in 3 steps that sound easy... but are not.

-1. Draw attention to pain and increase how much it hurts.
+1. Make Pain Visible and increase how much it hurts.
+   * This is about investigating the cause.
+   * Sometimes when the cause is unknown, we need to increase how much the pain hurts.
+Like a doctor touching a tender area and asking where it hurts.
-1. Remove the probable cause of the pain.
+1. Remove the Cause of the Pain.
    * One must be careful to remove the source of pain, not something that has been making the pain noticeable.
 It is much easier to hide the pain.
-     * Scenario: If an objective requires a external team for the objective to be met.
-Then the relationship, and ownership issues need to be addressed before that pain is removed.
+     * Scenario: If an objective requires an external team for the objective to be met, then the relationship and ownership issues need to be addressed before that pain is removed.
 Having simply called the objective done because your team did their part hides the pain.
-1. Reorganize the solution for the pain such that it will be easy for you, or your team, to execute on and ensure that the pain does not come back.
+1. Reorganize the solution for the pain such that it will be easy for you, or your team, to execute on and ensure.that the pain does not come back.

 ## 3. Step 1: Make the Pain Visible ##